 The Common Reasons for Vegetarian and Vegan Business

 Specific B.C. communities adopted the principles of veganism as a political means preserve the practices and values particular to their group.
 Later, the vegan philosophy provided the framework to confront and protect human health and environmental health.
-In that sense, vegan business is a reaction to the perceived ethical, social, and environmental challenges that our global community is currently confronted with – a means to still exist and function in a capitalist system that we may not like but can’t give up, yet doing the least amount of harm to anyone and anything while doing so.
+In that sense, vegan business is a reaction to the perceived ethical, social, and environmental challenges that our global community is currently confronted with – a means to still exist and function in a capitalist system that we may not like but can’t give up, yet doing the least amount of harm to anyone and anything.